Suggested Maximum Rate Schedules Effective January 1, 2020

 Generally speaking, the ACGA's suggested maximum rates are designed to produce a target gift for charity at the conclusion of the contract equal to 50% of the funds contributed for the annuity.
 The rates are further predicated on the following:

 - An annuitant mortality assumption equal to a 50/50 blended of male and female mortality under the 2012 Individual Annuity Reserving Table (the 2012 IAR)

-- A gross investment return expectation of 4.25% per year on the charity's gift annuity funds
+- A gross investment return expectation of 4.25% (which is down from the previous return assumption of 4.75%) per year on the charity's gift annuity funds

 - An expense assumption of 1% per year.

-For more detailed information about gift annuity rates and the assumptions that underlie them, view the latest version of our Full Rates Report, dowload the rates tables and access the rates brochure here.
+For more detailed information about gift annuity rates and the assumptions that underlie them, view our full rates reports, download the rates tables and access the rates brochure here.